Skip to Content

 The oven in a kitchen in a home.

-Open The Oven After You Cook
+Open The Oven Door After You Cook

 A Sprinkler System on a house.